-This approach has given us the opportunity to advise on the design and implementation of emissions trading schemes in the UK and NZ, and involvement in numerous projects relating to mandatory and voluntary emissions trading, forestry and avoided deforestation, and securing greenhouse gas abatements and offsets.
+We focus on providing innovative legal advice to clients so that they can comply with and capitalise on statutory climate change policies and schemes as well as clean and renewable energy opportunities.
+We advise a diverse range of industries and sectors on the design and likely operation of the carbon pricing mechanism, based on the Australian Prime Minister’s announcement on 11 July 2011.
+Our approach has given us the opportunity to advise on the design and implementation of emissions trading schemes in the United Kingdom and New Zealand, and involvement in numerous projects relating to mandatory and voluntary emissions trading, forestry and avoided deforestation, and securing greenhouse gas abatements and offsets.

-In the clean energy/renewables space, our lawyers have taken a leading role on several high profile Australian renewable projects including wind, hydro, solar, bio gas and waste mine gas.
+In the clean energy/renewables development, MinterEllison has taken a leading role on high profile Australian renewable projects including wind, hydro, solar, bio gas and waste mine gas.
 We have advised on the development, financing and management of these projects.

 We have been at the forefront of the legal issues involved with the geosequestration (carbon capture and storage - CCS) of carbon dioxide emissions since 2004.
 Our team advises government entities on the establishment of regulatory regimes for CCS and we have provided significant advice to private sector clients on related legal issues for CCS projects.